alibaba/GraphScope/flex/README.md

     <img src="https://graphscope.io/docs/_images/gsflex-case2.png" width="500" alt="GraphScope Flex usecase-2" />
 </div>

-For high QPS scenarios like recommendation or searching, GraphScope Flex can be deployed with a different component set.
+In some service scenarios, e.g., recommendation or searching, the graph queries are coming at an extremely high rate and demands high throughput.
+In these scenarios, GraphScope Flex can be deployed with a different component set.
 The **compiler** generates an optimized query plan and **Hiactor Codegen** produces a physical plan tailored for **Hiactor**, a high-performance and concurrent actor framework for OLTP-like queries.

 To build the artifacts for this use case, run the following command:
 ```bash